mauriciogtec/mauriciogtec.github.io/index.md

 ---
 # Mauricio Tec

 I am a Research Associate at Harvard University interested in AI for decision-making.
-My main expertise is in reinforcement learning (RL) which I complement with deep learning, statistical modeling, and causality.
-I am particularly focused on application-driven methodology.
-I was a member of the [UT Austin Villa](https://www.cs.utexas.edu/~AustinVilla/) Robot Soccer Team.
-I'm increasingly fascinated by LLMs/foundation models and their potential to enhance/ground RL and other decision-making algorithms.
+My research integrates tools from reinforcement learning, deep learning, Bayesian statistics, and causality.
+I pursue fundamental research towards expanding the capabilities of AI systems.
+Currently, I'm fascinated by the potential of LLMs and foundation models to enhance decision-making agents.
+My work is also often motivated by real applications with social impact.
+During my Ph.D., I was a member of the [UT Austin Villa](https://www.cs.utexas.edu/~AustinVilla/) Robot Soccer Team where I worked on a low-resource robot vision system using neural networks.

 ![robot-detective](_static/robot-detective.jpeg)
 <!-- <img src="_static/robot-detective.jpeg" alt="robot-detective" width="700"/> -->